 By: Sajdeep Soomal

-Jade's photos and interview can be accessed in The Family Camera Network public archive at the Canadian Lesbian and Gay Archives.
+Jade's photos and interview can be accessed in The Family Camera Network public archive at The ArQuives: Canada’s LGBTQ2+ Archives (formerly the Canadian Lesbian and Gay Archives).